marcusrs/RDBridalandFashion/README.md

 5.hosted in Microsoft Azure

-**This project is solely created,developed and maintain by Marcus Shipman
+**This project is solely created,developed and maintain by Marcus Shipman  (aka MRS)